Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us1120/README.md

 ## 1. User Story Description

-This user story pertains to the functionality of create a room on a given floor.
+This user story pertains to the functionality of upload a map on a given floor.

 ## 2. Customer Specifications and Clarifications